-You’ve finished designing your site, and you’re ready to launch your website to the public.
+After learning what a curated link is and establishing the basics of SEO, and after having designed your site, you reach the stage wherein you’re ready to launch your website to the public.
 You also have your initial content for your visitors to read and for them to be interested in more.
 However, you failed to anticipate one thing, which is obtaining a good number of visitors from different places.

 When you create a website, you’d want to make sure that users see your site on the first page of search engines.
 Your site would be worthless if there are no visitors, and this makes search engine optimization (SEO) important.
-Optimizing your content is the key to keep your site running.
+Optimizing your content with the help of professional SEO services is the key to keep your site running on top of others.

 You can find SEO course reviews in webmarketing123.com to guide yourself in doing SEO.
 Meanwhile, here are 5 tips to make sure that you’re doing it right.